sammridhii/mental-wellness-journal/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Set up environment variables (see Environment Variables section)
+3. Set up your OpenAI API key (see Environment Variables section)
-4. Push database schema: `npm run db:push`
+4. Start the app: `npm run dev` or `node app.js`
-5. Start the development server: `npm run dev`
+5. Open your browser to `http://localhost:5000`

 ## Adding to GitHub